Runaway (Kanye West song): Composition

 During a concluding reprise of the chorus and the opening melody, West ends the song with a three-minute outro of vocoded and overdriven wordless singing accompanied by string sections harmonizing with his vocals.
-It briefly begins with West speaking, usually transcribed as "I'ma be honest", before he begins singing, and the vocal effects drown out what is audible in his words.
+It briefly begins with West speaking, usually transcribed as "I'ma be honest", (later partially revealed to be "pianos") before he begins singing, and the vocal effects drown out what is audible in his words.
+A partially leaked version of the outro without the vocoder and distortion effects reveal the lyrics "I'm so gifted at finding what I don't like the most, so I think it's time, time for you to go", is being sung by West.
 Allmusic editor Andy Kellman was favorable to the outro, saying that "West blows into a device and comes out sounding something like a muffled, bristly version of Robert Fripp's guitar."
 Slant Magazine's Matthew Cole interpreted the purpose of the outro as a "fantasy of escape through pure catharsis, with the vocoder literalizing Kanye's ability to transform his personal shortcomings into art."
 Chicago Tribune writer Greg Kot described the production of the song in detail, writing:

 "Ostensibly sung by a groom to his new bride at a wedding, the song plays as an apology, a warning and a defiant manifesto.
 The music mirrors that complexity.
 A midtempo funky-drummer beat glides underneath the melancholy, reverberating piano notes, while a deep, mushrooming bass tone threatens to swallow everything.
 Brusque cello strokes contrast with elegiac violins, while a dirty guitar wends through the string section like a drunk, knocking over music stands and splattering mud on the white-tablecloth beauty.
 It’s a turbulent combination of sounds: brooding and chastened in the verses, oddly triumphant and darkly humorous during the choruses."